 Other routesThere are not many other routes on the mountain.
 Griffin describes a route on the eastface of the Keschnadel.
 This is a very difficult climb (TD-) with rockclimbing in grade V+ and A2.
 With rock as good as on the eastridge, this is interesting for people who are up to this kind of routes (not me).
 The route was bolted in 1997.

 On the map the route on the northwest ridge to the main summit also looks feasible, but I have seen the upper reaches of the ridge and it looks hard with dangerously crumbling rock.
 Because of this I would advice strongly against this ridge.

 Red TapeLike everywhere in the Alps, no permits are required.

 The normal route is also a popular ski-tour (with the ski depot on the upper glacier) and can be climbed in early spring (march-april).

 Mountain ConditionsThe Engadin is sheltered by mountains and has a nice climate, but mountain weather is never predictable.
 Being a high mountain it does have a tendency to attract clouds, especially from the north.
 In summer watch for afternoon thunderstorms.

 For current weather forecasts it is best to look for the Sankt Moritz (southwest of the mountain) weather as well as for the Davos (northeast of the mountain) weather.
-Some useful links are: Yahoo St. Moritz and in dutch (but the symbols are quite clear) Weeronline St. Moritz and Weeronline Davos.
+Useful links in dutch (but the symbols are quite clear) are Weeronline St. Moritz and Weeronline Davos.
 The swiss meteo also has detailed forecasts for local places, for instance Davos and Zuoz (a village in the oberengadin closer to the mountain than St. Moritz), but you can fill in other names as well.